tonsky/tongue/README.md

           ;; substitutions
           :welcome "Hello, {1}!"
-          :between "Value must be between {1} and {2}" :mail-title "%{user}, %{title} - Message received."
+          :between "Value must be between {1} and {2}" ;; For using same dictionary formats with other programming languages :mail-title "%{user}, %{title} - Message received."

           ;; arbitrary functions